redromnon/HeroicBashLauncher/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Log**
+If this is a program-related issue, attach `HeroicBashLauncher.log` otherwise attach the game log under `HeroicBashLauncher/GameFiles/` if it's a game-related issue.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.